sastix/cms/README.md

 ## Features in pipeline
 - Frontend
+- Enable authorized requests and other security features
 - Archive API (delete 'stale' resources from disk but keep metadata in DB)
 - Graphql
 - PDF export